S5454528/assignment2-Amireddy/README.md

 ---
 ### Maryville to Miami
 1. We can travel from Maryville to Kansas city airport in 2 ways.
     1. By car
     2. By bus
 2. Take a flight from kansas city to Miami.

+* straw hat
+* sunglasses
+* cycling shoes